Schuwi/word_otter/README.md

 cargo build --release
 ```

+## Obtaining a word list

+WordOtter requires a list of words to generate passphrases.
+Currently no word list is provided with the project.
+You can use your own word list or download one from the internet.
+There are many word lists available online, such as the [EFF wordlists](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).

+A python script is provided to generate a word list from a Wiktrionary dump.
+You can find the script in the `scripts` directory.
+For more information on how to use the script, refer to the [`README.md`](scripts/README.md) file in the `scripts` directory.

 ## Usage

 After building the project, you can show the help message with the following command: